placekit/autocomplete-js/README.md

 A dark mode is available whenever you add `.dark` class or `data-theme="dark"` attribute to the `<body>` element.

 ⚠️ **NOTE:** you are **not** allowed to hide the PlaceKit logo unless we've delivered a special authorization.
 To request one, please contact us using [our contact form](https://placekit.io/about#contact).

+## ⚠️ Additional notes
+- Setting a non-empty `value` attribute on the `<input>` will automatically trigger a first search request when the user focuses the input.

 ## ⚖️ License